 |Childhood home of Jesus Christ found in Nazareth

-Archaeologists in Nazareth say they have found Jesus' childhood home.
-They have been working for 14-years on the site at a convent.
-They think the first-century home is where Jesus grew up as a child.
-Professor Ken Dark did fieldwork at the ancient site.
-He says his studies of the well-preserved home showed "excellent craftsmanship".
+Archaeologists in the city of Nazareth believe they have found the childhood home of Jesus Christ.
+They have been working for 14-years on the site at the Sisters of Nazareth Convent.
+They believe the first-century home is where Jesus grew up as a child.
+Researcher Professor Ken Dark researched and did fieldwork at the ancient site.
+He says his studies of the well-preserved hillside abode revealed "excellent craftsmanship" and a "structural understanding of rock".
 He says this is, "consistent with it having been constructed by a tekton" – the job of Jesus' father, Joseph.

-The home was first found in the 1880s and first excavated in the 1930s.
-For decades, experts have stated that the site was Jesus' boyhood home.
-The site had been almost forgotten by scholars.
-Dark used cutting edge techniques to find secrets about the house.
-People believed the building was Jesus' house from at least the 380s.
-Dark says his claims are not conclusive.
-He says we may never know for sure whether or not Jesus lived at that location.
+The dwelling was first found in the 1880s and first excavated in the 1930s.
+For decades, experts and nuns at the convent have asserted that the site was Jesus' boyhood home.
+Dark said the site had been "almost forgotten by scholars".
+He used cutting edge techniques to uncover more secrets about the house.
+He discovered that people believed the building was Jesus' house from at least the 380s.
+However, he says his claims are not conclusive.
+He acknowledges that we may never know for sure whether or not Jesus Christ lived at that location.